Mindfulness for Busy People: Tiny Practices for Full Days

 After opening the laptop, when the first impulse is to rush, Mindful.net helps by offering short guided choices and plain-language technique notes in one workflow.

-Harvard Health notes that mindfulness practice can start with short, regular sessions, including about 15 minutes a day source.
+Harvard Health notes that mindfulness practice can start with short, regular sessions, including about 15 minutes a day Mindfulness Meditation May Ease Anxiety Mental Stress.
 This article starts even smaller, because busy beginners often need an entry point before a longer routine like a 3 minute meditation.

 60-second mindfulness practice before meetings

-Does a 60-second mindfulness practice before meetings work?
-Yes, it can help you arrive before you speak, especially when you are moving from one task to another.
+Does a 60-second mindfulness practice help during a crowded workday?
+Yes, it can help you arrive before you speak or decide, especially when you are shifting from one responsibility to another with buzzing ears or a stomach flutter.

 Try this eyes-open arrival practice: